Subject Matter

 7. Complaints Regarding Data Processing

-8. Privacy Policy
+8. Privacy Statement

 Article 12 – Disclaimer

-1. Platform Content
+1. Content of the Platform

 COSH! endeavours to compile the content of the Platform with the greatest possible care.
-Nevertheless, errors, inaccuracies or omissions may occur.
+Nevertheless, errors, inaccuracies, or omissions may occur.

 2. Limitation of Responsibility for Content

-COSH! shall not be responsible or liable for:
+COSH! is not responsible or liable for:

 3. No Guarantee of Results